piersrueb/gridCalc/readme.md

 ### Usage

-Simply setup you columns and make sure their class numbers add up to 12.
+Simply setup you columns and make sure their class numbers add up to the col total defined in your SASS variables.

 ``` html